5 Skills for Success

 • We also write using many different digital platforms (e.g., Brightspace, email programs, smart phones, social media, etc.).

-• Other skills related to writing include: language development, vocabulary development, reading, organization, and critical thinking.
+• It’s related to: language development, vocabulary development, reading, organization, and critical thinking.

 • Visit these training tools to improve your writing skills.

-• You can also visit the Writing Centre or English as an Additional Language (EAL) supports to book an appointment to help develop your writing skills and explore the Get Assignments and Research Done chapters in this book.
+• For help, you can visit the Writing Centre, English as an Additional Language (EAL) supports, and explore the Get Assignments and Research Done chapters in this book.

 • Numeracy

-• We use this skill to find, use, and report mathematical information.
+• We use this skill to find, use, and report mathematical information, to create and manage personal and professional budgets, report on usage data, take measurements, and make estimates.

 • This can be in the form of symbols, numbers, graphs, and equations.

-• Other skills related to numeracy include: critical thinking, mathematical calculations, understanding digital information, and statistics.
+• It’s related to: critical thinking, mathematical calculations, understanding digital information, and statistics.

 • Visit these training tools to improve your numeracy skills.

-• If you need help with math tutoring, explore supports available through the Peer Assisted Learning Supports (PALS) program or TutorMe.
-Check out the Math Subject Guide for resources and visit the NSCC Financial Literacy Connect Page for additional information.
+• If you need help with math tutoring, supports are available through Peer Assisted Learning Supports (PALS) or Pear Deck Tutor.
+Check out the Math Subject Guide and visit the NSCC Financial Literacy Connect Page for additional resources.

 • Communication